 If you have been injured in a bicycling accident, contact the St. Louis personal injury lawyers of OnderLaw, LLC to discuss your case.

 Riding a bicycle is both an effective form of transportation and a great way to exercise.
-Bicycles are popular among people of all ages, and many cities are changing and expanding to better accommodate people who travel by bike.
-Even though bicyclists have the right to use the road just like any other driver, many people do not respect the rights and the safety of cyclists.
+Bicycles are popular among people of all ages, and many cities are changing and expanding to accommodate people who travel by bike.
+Even though bicyclists have the right to use the road just like any other driver, many people do not respect cyclists’ rights and safety.

 When you are on a bicycle, you cannot move as quickly as a car, which causes many drivers to be reckless while driving near or passing cyclists.
-Either because of carelessness or frustration, many drivers do not take the precautions they should when near a cyclist, causing critical and often life-threatening bicycle accidents.
-In 2018 alone, 857 cyclists died after traffic accidents.
+Whether because of carelessness or frustration, many drivers do not take the precautions they should when near a cyclist, causing critical and often life-threatening bicycle accidents.
+In 2020 alone, 697 bicyclists died in accidents involving motor vehicle drivers.

 If you or a loved one has been in a severe bicycle accident, you are overwhelmed with the stress of managing the injuries from the accident.
 This devastating experience is even more challenging to cope with when you know that another person is the cause of your accident.